 Part II: A thesis (PBIO 690) which shall normally be presented no later than 16 months after the date of enrolment for Part II.
 Students must consult the MSc regulations for details of other requirements for this degree.
 In determining the class of honours, Part I and Part II are weighted in the ratio 2:3.

-P: 90 points from 300-level BIOL courses.
-Note: Students will normally be expected to take BIOL 309.
+P: 90 points from 300-level BIOL courses

-Part I: Four full courses (or their half course equivalents) from PSYC 401-474.
+Part I: Courses totalling 120 points (1 EFT) from PSYC 401-474.

 Part II: